M17-Project/A36plus_mod/README.md

 ## Warning
 The proposed modification breaks both the RX and TX paths, meaning that it is **no longer possible to use the radio's microphone and speaker**.
 The only baseband access is through the Kenwood connector.
+This mod **does not allow nor enable** the radio to process or generate M17 on its own - an external modem is required.

 ## The general idea
 To access flat baseband, just connect two of the pins of the mod/demod IC with the Kenwood connector.
 Some parts have to be removed so that the signal is kept clean.